+28. A level playing field should be assured; the same requirements and obligations should apply to all producers, irrespective of the selling technique used, including internet sales.

+29. Equal treatment and non-discrimination among producers should be guaranteed, also with regard to small- and medium-sized enterprises.

+12 Directive 2002/96/EC, article 2 and Annex 1 and 2.

+13 Directive 2012/19/EU, article 2 and Annex 1, 2, 3 and 4.

-- 28. A level playing field should be assured; the same requirements and obligations should apply to all producers, irrespective of the selling technique used, including distance communication. - 29.
-Equal treatment and non-discrimination among producers should be guaranteed, also with regard to small- and medium-sized enterprises. - 30.
-All producers should be identified, e.g. through a registration system, so as to stop free-riders and permit enforcement and transparency7. - 31.
-All producers should take care of their responsibilities, including compliance with collection and recovery targets, either individually as Individual Producer Responsibility (IPR), or collectively by participating in a Producer Responsibility Organisation (PRO).
+30. All producers should be identified, e.g. through a public registration system, so as to stop freeriders and assist enforcement and transparency.14

+31. All producers should take care of their responsibilities, including compliance with collection and recovery targets, either individually as Individual Producer Responsibility (IPR) or collectively as Collective Producer Responsibility (CPR), the latter by participating in a Producer Responsibility Organisation (PRO).

-C. Mandatory or voluntary EPR schemes
+C. Mandatory or voluntary EPR systems

-- 32. There is a choice to be made whether an EPR scheme should be mandatory or voluntary. - 33.
-In the case of mandatory schemes, it is important to consider the participation of producers and waste management companies in the design of the EPR scheme, including the definition of the targets.
-Compliance with mandatory schemes needs to be enforced and requires reporting on the technical and financial aspects of the operations.
-Performance should be regularly audited. - 34.
-Voluntary schemes are most commonly found in markets for durable commercial products and/or where end-of-life products have value.
+32. There is a choice to be made whether an EPR system should be mandatory or voluntary.

+33. In the case of mandatory systems, it is important to consider the participation of producers and waste management companies in the design of the EPR system, including the definition of the targets.
+Their participation should consider the difference in responsibilities and interests of producers and waste management companies.
+Compliance with mandatory systems needs to be enforced and requires reporting on the technical and financial aspects of the operations.
+Performance should be regularly audited.

+34. Voluntary systems are most commonly found in markets for durable commercial products and/or where products after becoming waste have value.
 Market forces will lead firms to take back products when it is profitable to do so.
-Voluntary schemes may also be pursued by a producer seeking to prevent acquisition, refurbishment and resale of its own products by third parties.
-Voluntary schemes should be encouraged to be as transparent as possible and periodically to undergo independent evaluations of their operations.
+Voluntary systems may also be pursued by a producer seeking to prevent acquisition, refurbishment and resale of its own products by third parties.
+Voluntary systems should be encouraged to be as transparent as possible and periodically to undergo independent evaluations of their operations.